PackBot: iRobot International PackBot orders

 February 2011 iRobot released confirmation of a deal totaling $4.4 million for the first quarter of 2011 for the manufacturing of 27 PackBot 510's and spare parts to accompany them.
 In 2010, the industrial division of iRobot accumulated $13.2 million in revenue for international orders for PackBot alone in more than 25 countries.
 In September 2014, iRobot secured a deal with the Canadian Department of National Defense (DND).
 The contract was for the delivery of PackBot reconnaissance, chemical, biological, radiological, and nuclear systems.
-The contract was priced at $9.6 million and includes the training of military personnel to operate the equipment as well as lifetime repairs and technical support.
-PackBots have also been used in non military operations.
+The contract was priced at $9.6 million and includes the training of military personnel to operate the equipment, as well as lifetime repairs and technical support.
+PackBots have also been used in non-military operations.
 In 2014 the Brazilian government received an order of 30 PackBots.
 The robots were used for security purposes during the 2014 FIFA World Cup and the deal totaled $7.2 million in order to police the twelve host cities during the soccer matches.

 To date, iRobot has delivered upwards of 5000 different robots including PackBots internationally.

 NASA and PackBots

 The National Aeronautic and Space Administration (NASA) has a partnership with the company, iRobot.
 NASA's Jet Propulsion Laboratory (JPL) is a facility responsible for the development of robotic space-crafts as well as the Deep Space Network.
 Among these space-crafts are the rovers sent to the planet Mars.
 The rovers Spirit and Opportunity sent to Mars in 2003 are just two of the rovers managed by the Jet Propulsion Laboratory.
 Mars is not the only place employing iRobot technology.
 In 2011, Japan was rocked by a strong earthquake causing a meltdown of the Fukushima nuclear reactor.
-Two PackBot rovers were deployed into the ruins of the nuclear power plant to assess damage where the radioactivity was at high enough levels prohibiting humans from exploring.
+Two PackBot rovers were deployed into the ruins of the nuclear power plant to assess damage, where the radioactivity was at high enough levels to prohibit humans from exploring.

 The projects involving the cooperation of iRobot and NASA allowed the creation of high-tech machines.
-The much needed physical structure of the robots was designed by iRobot while the instruments and science equipment on board was provided by NASA's Jet Propulsion Laboratory.
+The much-needed physical structure of the robots was designed by iRobot, while the instruments and science equipment on board was provided by NASA's Jet Propulsion Laboratory.